act-rules/act-rules.github.io/pages/design/rule-design.md

 7. **[Test cases](#test-cases)**: Define a range of code examples that demonstrate pass, fail and inapplicable outcomes for readers and for validating implementations.

+8. **Glossary**: A list of any defined terms used within the rule file.

 ## Rule Properties

-A rule file should have a unique hyphenated filename, created from condensing the name and the unique identifier of the rule, _e.g. "aria-attr-defined-5f99a7"_.
-A rule file should also have a number of metadata properties at the top of the file.
+A rule file should have a unique hyphenated filename, created from condensing the name and the unique identifier of the rule, and usually starting with the test target, _e.g. "aria-attr-defined-5f99a7"_.
+A rule file should also have the following metadata properties at the top of the file.

 For more details, see [ACT Rules Format: Structure](https://www.w3.org/TR/act-rules-format/#act-rule-structure).